EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 Click 'Save' to store the token on the server as well in order to make it usable in your applications.

 ## Programmatic implementation
 It is not possible to programmatically register new or administer existing tokens.
-This can only be done through the [B2SHARE website](https://b2share.eudat.eu).
+This can only be done through the [B2SHARE website](https://trng-b2share.eudat.eu).

 ### Testing your token
-Launch a Python session and follow the steps below.
+Once you have generated your token it can be used and tested in your own applications.
+Launch a Python session and follow the steps below to check whether the token works.

 #### Read the token from file
 Assuming you have stored the token in a file named `token` and it is accessible from the current working directory, you can read it using the following commands: